 There are different ISPs providing internet services to internet users in Malaysia.
 These ISPs include V-telecom, Celcom, Digi, Maxis, Umobile, VDSL, and many others.
 These ISPs support VPN providers if they do not violate Malaysian laws and work in accordance with the rules of telecoms regulator MCMC.
 In the near future, ISPs could start tracking the online activities of internet users in Malaysia because there is a possibility of new data retention laws.

 For all the EPL fans residing in Malaysia, you can watch your favorite match online on Fox Sports and Astro.
 In addition to these channels, you can also live stream EPL online on Star Sports, which offers free online streaming.

-Unfortunately, the problem with these channels is that they are geo restricted and are only accessible in specific regions.
-Fox Sports and Astro will only work if you are located in Malaysia while Star Sports will be accessible for Indian viewers.
+Unfortunately, the problem with these channels is that they are geo-restricted and are only accessible in specific regions.
+Fox Sports and Astro will only work if you are located in Malaysia while Star Sports will be accessible to Indian viewers.

 However, with a VPN by your side, you can bypass these geo restrictions.
 By selecting the VPNs mentioned above in the table, you can unblock the respective channels with ease and enjoy your favorite club’s match online from Malaysia.

 Protect Your Privacy & Data Using Malaysia VPN